mertbulan/mertbulan.github.io/about-me.md

 I like creating products which people love.

-I am trying to live enviroment friendly.
-I use renewable energy at home, I commute by bike and I seperate my trashes for recycling.
+I am trying to live environment friendly.
+I use renewable energy at home, I commute by bike and I seperate my trashes for recycling, buy locally grown products.
 I don't buy products if I don't really need.

 You can follow me on Twitter: [https://twitter.com/mertbulan](https://twitter.com/mertbulan)